 A Tent Permit is required when:

-A building (tent) permit is not required when the tent or group of tents measure less that 60 m2 in aggregate ground area, provided that the tent(s) are not attached to a building and are erected more than 3 metres from other structures.
+A building (tent) permit is not required when the tent or group of tents measure less that 60 square metres in aggregate ground area, provided that the tent(s) are not attached to a building and are erected more than 3 metres from other structures.
 Rules & Regulations for Tents

 A Professional Engineer is required when: